taddison/personal-site/content/blog/2022/03/writing-a-simple-pocket-app-in-nodejs-with-no-dependencies/index.md

 The only thing I've really felt that was missing was a good test runner, although I'm fairly confident that for the kind of tools I'm building I'll get pretty close with a little bit of [assert].
 I've also not had a look at the ecosystem to see if using a test runner via the Volta toolchain might also work for me.

+> Update: A little research shows that Node 18 is going to get a [built-in test-runner][node test runner github issue].
+What wonderful timing!

 I was initially sceptical I'd get anything useful done with no dependencies.
 After completing this exercise I reviewed the tools I've found enduringly useful and they all involve a fairly small set of operations - filesystem interactions, http calls, and manipulation of in-memory data structures.
 With ES2022 and Node 18 (particularly if [Temporal] lands) the surface area of 'native Node' has never looked so compelling.

 [pocket]: https://getpocket.com